-If I don’t hear this daily, I hear it at least three times a week, “we don’t want to hire anybody overqualified, Because the leave this when they first get the chance.”
+If I don’t hear this daily, I hear it at least three times a week, “We don’t want to hire anybody overqualified, because they leave us when they first get the chance.”
 Being overqualified, admittedly, is a relative term.
 It probably isn’t wise to hire an experienced controller who has been making $150,000 for an entry-level accounting job at $55,000.
-Nor, it is probably a good idea to hire a sales person in a job where they are capped at earning $100,000 when they have earned $250,000 pretty consistently.
+Nor, is it probably a good idea to hire a sales person in a job where they are capped at earning $100,000 when they have earned $250,000 pretty consistently.

 But a very strong case needs to be made for considering candidates who have been one, or maybe even two levels above the position an employer might be searching for.
 There are a number of good reasons for this.

-This attitude of being “pleased,” probably has more to do with the environment, the people they are working with and for and most importantly, the feeling that they are growing as a person.
+This attitude of being “pleased” probably has more to do with the environment, the people they are working with and for and most importantly, the feeling that they are growing as a person.
 This is a difficult aspect of a job to quantify.
-But again, if people really like what they are doing they are going to “go look for a job” that easily.
+But again, if people really like what they are doing they aren’t going to “go look for a job” that easily.
 How do I know this?
 It’s like I mentioned a couple of weeks ago, I’m a recruiter.
-I called people all of the time and my tagline is, “are you having fun and making money?”
-Now, they may ask, “where did you have in mind?”
-But, no matter how phenomenal and opportunity that I am representing is, unless they are pretty displeased with what’s going on with their job, they tell me they’re not interested.
+I call people all of the time and my tagline is, “Are you having fun and making money?”
+Now, they may ask, “What did you have in mind?”
+But, no matter how phenomenal an opportunity that I am representing is, unless they are pretty displeased with what’s going on with their job, they tell me they’re not interested.
 Why?
 Because looking for a job is a pain in the ass.
 Nobody really likes looking for a job.
 It is an emotionally stressful, time-consuming, risky endeavor.
 And unless a person is pretty damn unhappy with what they’re doing they don’t just “go looking for a job.”